sushantkhanal45/JS-Revision/Basics/README.md

 This is a JavaScript revision project for practicing concepts.

- [If you wonder what is README.md it is just a project manual..]
+ [If you wonder what is README.md it is just a project manual.]